 The clinic offered psychosocial counseling services for the participating members of the marginalized groups and from the non-governmental organizations.
 The service is intended to resolve and redirect everyday life difficulties these groups of people encounter daily and instill hope and empowerment to take charge of their lives.

 The SSC-GS HOPE Clinic is committed to participate in the efforts of the public sector in addressing poverty.

-by Nicole Dwayne Factor, RPm – M.A.
-Psychology student, SSC-GS HOPE Clinic Volunteer
+by Nicole Dwayne Factor, RPm, MA Psychology Student, HOPE Clinic Volunteer